 Pungent herbs like ginger and turmeric are well known for their health benefits, and lucky for us, they also add to an alkaline diet.
 Packed with antioxidants, these flavor makers also help your body to keep its pH in check and your immune system in tip-top shape.

 It's all about balance!
 Aim to eat alkaline-forming foods to balance out the acid-forming foods.
 For example, have a side of veggies with your egg in the morning.
 Have a big salad full of leafy greens and top it with sliced avocado and some nuts in the afternoon or evening.

 A few tweaks can do your body a world of good and lead to more energy and fewer illnesses.

 This is another tip you see just about everywhere for helping with a number of ailments!
 The point of alkalizing is to introduce more oxygen into the body, and breathing deeply and consciously will do just that while making any other steps you try more effective.

 Easier said than done, right?
-But simply cutting out a few small stressors, talking things out with a friend, taking a few minutes every day to relax, or letting something go that's bothering you (I have to continuously remind myself that absolutely no one cares how messy my basement is—least of all me) can be a tremendous relief.
+But simply cutting out a few small stressors, talking things out with a friend, taking a few minutes every day to relax, or emotionally letting something go that's bothering you (reminding myself that absolutely no one cares how messy my basement is) can bring tremendous relief.

 Take a break from meat when you can to let your body alkalize.
 The process of metabolizing meat causes acid residue to form.